department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/co-design-usability-June/Conversation-guide.md

 Help participants make any items that are too broad more specific.

--   What do you want to see in a claim status tool?

--   What do you want to be able to do in a claim status tool?

--   What info, features, functionalities would be most useful to you?

 -   How would you use these features?

 -   What specific details are you looking for in a claim status tool.

 -   Why are those things the most helpful for you?
 Please elaborate.

--   more

--   more?

 How would it be different if this tool was personalized for you?

--   Okay, I'd like to show you some other stickies we made ahead of time.
+Okay, I'd like to show you some other stickies we made ahead of time.
 Are any of these interesting to you, and why?

 -   Take a moment to review them, and think out loud as you do - how do these resonate with you?

 Allow participants to review stickies and encourage them to verbalize their thoughts as they do so.